 - slowly dripping water through the ground coffee

-In both of these cases brewing is a slow process taking several hours.
+In both of these cases, brewing is a slow process that takes several hours.

-How Is Cold Brew Different To Hot Brewed Coffee?
+How Is Cold Brew Different From Hot Brewed Coffee?

-Cold brewed coffee has a distinct sweetness, subtle hints of acidity, bitterness, and fruity flavors.
+Cold-brewed coffee has a distinct sweetness with subtle hints of acidity, bitterness, and fruity flavors.

-You will find that it pairs well with so many more ingredients other than hot brewed coffee.
+You will find that it pairs well with so many other ingredients other than hot brewed coffee.